allpro/form-manager/README.md

 ## TODO

 FormManager _was_ fully functional and used in a large production app.
-However I'm giving it a major update, so for now it's a work in progress.
+However it has had a major update since then.
-The next priorities for this update are:
+Therefore the next priorities are:

-- _Track_ data so can know when form is 'dirty', and which values changed.
 - Add tests for all functionality, for confidence it is production-ready.
-- Improve all documentation.
+- Add and iImprove documentation.

 [gzip-size-badge]: http://img.badgesize.io/https://cdn.jsdelivr.net/npm/@allpro/form-manager/umd/@allpro/form-manager.min.js?compression=gzip